MaximilianMcDonough/ZipfsLawDictionary/README.md

 # ZipfsLawDictionary

 ## Project Aim
-The aim of this project is to create a dictionary of words that is ranked in order according to Zipfs law.
-To accomplish this, we send get request to Wikipedia asking for random pages. once we have these wiki articles, we extract the text and rank each word according to their frequency.
+In this project, we intend to create a dictionary of words ranked according to Zipf's law.
+For this purpose, we send a request to Wikipedia for random pages.
+Once the text of these Wikipedia articles has been extracted, we rank these words by frequency.

 ## How to use?
-If you don’t want to run the program yourself, I included a .txt file that you can download and use, the attached file countians a mostly correct representation of Zipfs law for the English language.
-It's not a completely correct representation because it uses random Wikipedia pages and there were only 10,000 pages that were used to create the list attached.
-All that being said, it should be good enough for most applications.
+Please find attached a .txt file that contains a mostly correct representation of Zipfs law for the English language.
+The list attached is not a completely accurate representation because it uses random Wikipedia pages, and there are only 10,000 Wikipedia pages that were used.
+However, it should be adequate for most purposes.

 ## Technology Requirements
 * Python 3.6.12